VisionVerse/SRDL-Net/README.md

 ## Acknowledgement

-We thank the authors of PVT and the open-source remote sensing change detection community for their valuable contributions.
+Thanks to the authors of remote sensing change detection for their excellent work！